chanzuckerberg/napari-segmentation-workshop/content/workflow/lesson1.md

 | Stage II: [Deep learning or A.I in image analysis](https://chanzuckerberg.github.io/napari-segmentation-workshop/onboard/lesson4.html) | Helpful  |   | |
 | Stage II: [Bit depth](https://chanzuckerberg.github.io/napari-segmentation-workshop/onboard/lesson4.html) | Helpful  |     | |

-After learning [what napari is](https://chanzuckerberg.github.io/napari-segmentation-workshop/onboard/lesson1.html), [how to install it on your machine](https://chanzuckerberg.github.io/napari-segmentation-workshop/onboard/lesson3.html), and some of the [fundamentals of image analysis](https://chanzuckerberg.github.io/napari-segmentation-workshop/primer/lesson1.html), you're now ready to tackle the "segmentation problem" as we like to call it.
+After learning [what napari is](https://chanzuckerberg.github.io/napari-segmentation-workshop/onboard/lesson1.html) and what it can do, [how to install it on your machine](https://chanzuckerberg.github.io/napari-segmentation-workshop/onboard/lesson3.html), and some of the [fundamentals of image analysis](https://chanzuckerberg.github.io/napari-segmentation-workshop/primer/lesson1.html), you're now ready to tackle the "segmentation problem" as we like to call it.

 ---